ableyjoe/draft-jabley-dnsop-missing-mname/draft-jabley-dnsop-missing-mname.md

 # Acknowledgments
 {:numbered="false"}

+Various participants in the DNSOP working group provided feedback to this idea when it was originally circulated in 2008.
+The names of the people have concerned have long since faded from memory, but the authors thank them generally and anonymously, regardless.

 Raffaele Sommese helped quantify existing observed use of SOA responses with empty MNAME fields in a variety of passive DNS datasets, as summarised briefly in {{quantify}}.